 Did I mention how delicious they are?
 The pastry is crunchy on the outside, with a slightly chewy texture – just like a vetkoek.

-If you make them quite small, as I did, they made a great appetiser or party snack.
-If you want a more substantial main meal, then just make them larger.
+If you make them quite small, as I did, they make a great appetiser or party snack.
+If you want a more substantial main meal, then make them larger.

-Why not add this recipe for curried dough balls to your pinterest board so you can make it later.
+Why not add this recipe for curried dough balls to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Curried Dough Balls